opencoweb/coweb-boilerplates/dojo-boilerplate/README.markdown

-#Coweb + Dojo1.7 Boilerplate
+#Coweb + Dojo Boilerplate

 ##About

 This boilerplate is a working, generic, AMD-formatted web application that has the OpenCoweb and Dojo frameworks already configured and working.
-It is meant to serve as a starting point for any future applications developed for the OpenCoweb framework using Dojo 1.7 AMD so that minimal or no setup is required.
+It is meant to serve as a starting point for any future applications developed for the OpenCoweb framework using Dojo 1.8 AMD so that minimal or no setup is required.

 ##Quick Start